 So I want to ensure we’re creating policies that foster greater trust between local law enforcement and immigrant communities.
 And while we unofficially operate as a sanctuary county, we need the political will to finally declare it as such.

-Greater Economic Security for Families
+Small Businesses and Greater Economic Security for Families

 I was born in Rockville and grew up in Wheaton, Gaithersburg, Silver Spring and Potomac.
 I never left Montgomery County because it's home to my American Dream.

-So I’ve seen first-hand the value of hard work and having a reliable partner in government.
+I’ve seen first-hand the value of hard work and having a reliable partner in government.
 But we must ensure our government continues to invest in our residents.

-As such, I support smart growth that favors mixed-use development and creates inclusive communities with access to affordable housing (via increasing MPDUs, increasing the % dedicated to HIF, expanding rent control, and supporting "Just Cause" protections), transit, education and employment opportunities.
+I support smart growth that favors mixed-use development and creates inclusive communities with access to affordable housing (via increasing MPDUs, increasing the % dedicated to HIF, expanding rent control, and supporting "Just Cause" protections), transit, education and employment opportunities.
 This ensures that we expand our economic tax base without pricing anyone out of our cities.

 We also need more job training and career development programs, which will diversify our workforce, help businesses find the workers they need, and provide more career and professional development opportunities for our young people.